-| Perhaps not hugely advertised in the UK, National Dog Bite Prevention Week is running soon - from the 17th - 23rd May 2009.
+Perhaps not hugely advertised in the UK, National Dog Bite Prevention Week runs each April / May.
 The idea is great (and sadly needed) - it allows us to give some focus to specific aspects regarding living with our dogs.

 Are things worse these days?
 Or do we just hear about it more?
 That's an interesting question surrounding a number of topics.